Declutter Your Home Before the Holidays:

+Have you been meaning to declutter your home?
 The holidays are coming and I bet stress is already creeping slowly back into your life reminding you of the money to spend and family to prepare for.
 I recently wrote about reducing your plastics and slowing down a bit.
-I mentioned Brooke McAlary’s book “Slow: Simple Living for a Frantic World” and how it’s one of the main reasons I’ve finally taken the step to slowing down and wanting to declutter my life and mind.
+I mentioned Brooke McAlary’s book “Slow: Simple Living for a Frantic World” and how it’s one of the main reasons I’ve finally taken the step to slowing down and wanting to declutter my life, mind, and home.

 We often have around 10-11 family members come into town for Christmas.
 We live in a comfortable 2 bedroom, 2 bathroom home which is more than enough room for Emerson and I. When there you add 10-11 people to that equation, life gets a little harder.
 I want to help you declutter and simplify your world in 6 weeks before the holidays hit in full force.
 It IS doable!
 If you start today (9/17/2018) and take only 6-weeks, you’ll be done three weeks before Thanksgiving.
 If your house is ginormous and filled with things, of course, you can take advantage of those few extra weeks and vice versa.
 Here’s how I decluttered my home.